Stop Blaming the Handoff — Your Delivery Model Is Broken

 The handoff problem exists everywhere.

-Testing in Financial Services is not just about whether the code works.
-It is also about producing evidence: what was tested, against which build, by whom, when, with what result, and with what approval path. source
+Testing in Financial Services involves more than proving the code works.
+It also involves producing evidence: what was tested, against which build, by whom, when, with what result, and with what approval path. source

 That matters.